nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > 1. Ending the application abruptly may cause changes to be discarded!
 > 2. Please do not modify the UniTracker Data folder and its files if they exist.
 > 3. Unfortunately once you enter an action, you would have to complete it.
 There is currently no way of having a forced escape out of the action, but we will work on implementing that in future versions.
+> 4. Please note that ' ~~ ' is a restricted character and will not be allowed as an input!

 Main Menu:
 ````